 Pairing business counseling with financial assistance, the BEED program loans business up to $10,000 for start-ups and $25,000 to expand existing businesses.
 The BEED program may be paired with the Individual Development Account (IDA) matched savings program as well.

-IHCDA currently works with several community action agencies around the state, serving micro-entrepreneurs in over 50 of Indiana's 92 counties.
+IHCDA currently works with several community action agencies around the state, serving micro-entrepreneurs in 57 of Indiana's 92 counties.
 To apply, contact an agency in your area.

 IHCDA works with community action agencies around the state to help Hoosiers better themselves through a structured matched savings program.
 Individual Development Accounts (IDAs) are available on a limited basis to qualified Hoosiers who are interested in improving their financial literacy and participating in a dedicated savings program where their deposited funds are matched.

 Once matched, and upon completion of a detailed work plan and financial counseling, program participants may put their savings towards a qualified asset purchase.
-These purchases may include a higher education, a home, rehabilitation of a home, or a small business.
+These purchases may include a higher education, a home, or a small business.
 For additional information about IDAs, please visit the information about Matched Savings Opportunities.

 The U.S. Small Business Administration, established in 1953, provides financial, technical and management assistance to help Americans start, run, and grow their businesses.
 With a portfolio of business loans, loan guarantees and disaster loans worth more than $45 billion, in addition to a venture capital portfolio of $13 billion, SBA is the nation's largest single financial backer of small businesses.